ungoogled-software/ungoogled-chromium-archlinux/README.md

 doesn't publish reproducible builds:

 - Due to [limitations of GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/usage-limits-billing-and-administration#usage-limits) it's not possible to continuously run the build process on GitHub-hosted runners.
 This prevents being able to build in a reproducible way.
-- OBS [does not](https://github.com/openSUSE/obs-build/issues/753) build Arch Linux packages in a reproducible way.

 Container images published by this repository will (since version `92.0.4515.131-1`) always produce the same output, this however is not compatible by tools like [repro](https://github.com/archlinux/archlinux-repro)